 - Final note: Submit the FAFSA as soon as you can

-Federal Student Aid distributed $125.4 billion in grant aid to undergraduate and graduate students in the 2016-2017 academic year, according to College Board.
+Federal Student Aid distributed $246 billion in aid to undergraduate and graduate students in the 2018-19 academic year, according to the College Board.
 But you can’t get your hands on any of that assistance unless you submit the FAFSA.

-In an effort to make the application more accessible, Federal Student Aid has turned the FAFSA into an easy-to-use mobile app.
+In an effort to make the application more accessible, Federal Student Aid turned the FAFSA into an easy-to-use mobile app in 2018.
 After downloading the app on your phone, you can sign in with your username and FSA ID.